mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Update;
 ~~~~~

+The KeyPackage contained in an `Update` proposal MUST share the values of the
+following fields with the KeyPackage it replaces in the tree: `version`,
+`cipher_suite`, `credential.identity`, `endpoint_id`.
+However, it MUST NOT share
+a signature key with any other KeyPackage in the tree.

 A member of the group applies an Update message by taking the following steps:

 * Replace the sender's leaf KeyPackage with the one contained in